How visibility enables recovery, not just reporting

 When the technology works as intended, the successes (and failures) look quite different.
 A successful save in recovery mode is, by definition, a non-event.
 The alert fired, the operations team acted, and the product arrived intact.
 There's no excursion to document, no investigation to file, nothing for the auditor to walk through.
 In terms of reporting, nothing happened.

-The recovery value is real, but it lives in shipments that didn't fail when they could have.
-Counting prevented losses is harder than counting documented ones, and many ops organizations aren't set up to do it.
+The recovery value is real, but it lives in shipments that didn't fail when they should have.
+Counting prevented losses is harder than counting documented ones, and most ops organizations aren't set up to do it.
+The number on the recovery side is almost certainly larger than the number on the reporting side.
+The fact that it's harder to put on a slide doesn't make it smaller.

 Where this leads

-In the next post, we look at what happens when alerts fire ahead of events instead of during them.
-Predictive thresholds expand the decision window from minutes to hours.
+In the next post, we're going to look at what happens when you push this idea further: alerts that fire before excursions, not during them.
+Predictive thresholds that give you a decision window measured in hours instead of minutes.
 That's where the line between visibility and control starts to blur, and where the operational model for cold chain starts to look genuinely different from what most of the industry is running today.

 The shift we've been describing here doesn't require predictive analytics or machine learning.
 It requires a different answer to a simple question.
 When your visibility system tells you something is going wrong, does anyone do anything about it?
 If the answer is yes, you have a recovery tool.
 If the answer is no, you have a very expensive archive.